cixonline/ameol/README.md

 To Build
 --------
-Open ameol232.sln in Visual Studio 2008 and do a full rebuild.
+Open ameol.sln in Visual Studio 2008 and do a full rebuild.

 All built binaries are copied to the Build folder off the root along with any program debug database files.